All Products

 Prerequisites

-• An SMB file system is created and the mount target of the file system is obtained.
-For more information, see Create a General-purpose NAS file system in the NAS console.
+• You have created an SMB file system on NAS and obtained its mount target address.
+The file system and the ECS instance must be in the same region and Virtual Private Cloud (VPC).
+For more information, see Create a General-purpose NAS file system in the console.

-• If the ECS instance and the Apsara File Storage NAS (NAS) file system reside in the classic network, make sure that they belong to the same Alibaba Cloud account.
+• If you are mounting over a classic network, the ECS instance and the NAS file system must belong to the same Alibaba Cloud account.

-If port 445 is disabled, you must add a rule to a security group of the ECS instance for the port.
+If port 445 is not open, add a rule to the security group of the target ECS instance to allow traffic on this port.
 For more information, see Add a security group rule.

 Step 1: Prepare the environment

-2. For Windows Server 2016 or later, run the following command to allow anonymous access from clients:
+1. For Windows Server 2016 and later, run the following command.

 REG ADD HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\services\LanmanWorkstation\Parameters /f /v AllowInsecureGuestAuth /t REG_DWORD /d 1